cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

 This quickstart assumes you have already performed the following

 * installed cloudmesh
-* installed mongodb either with the help of cloudmesh or another method
+* installed MongoDB either with the help of cloudmesh or another method

-One of the features up Cloudmesh is to easily start new virtual machines on various clouds.
-It uses defaults for these clouds that can be changed, but are easily stored in a yaml file located at ``~/.cloudmesh/cloudmesh.yaml`` This file is created upon first start of the shell.
+One of the features of Cloudmesh is to easily start new virtual machines on various clouds.
+It uses defaults for these clouds that can be changed but are easily stored in a YAML file located at ``~/.cloudmesh/cloudmesh.yaml`` This file is created upon the first start of the shell.
 You need to edit it and include some of your cloud information.

-A template for the yaml file is located at:
+A template for the YAML file is located at:

 -  https://github.com/cloudmesh/cloudmesh-cloud/blob/master/cloudmesh/etc/cloudmesh.yaml

-Make sure that if you edited the yaml file that you check if it is correctly formated.
+Make sure that if you edited the YAML file that you check if it is correctly formatted.
 This can be done with

 .. code:: bash